gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "No spiders."
 Sindy nodded but didn't reply.

-The older roo picked a spot where the leaves seemed driest and sat down gingerly.
+The older roo picked a spot that seemed slightly less muddy than the rest of the floor, scuffed the leaves to the side with her boot, and sat down gingerly.
 "We have to sleep for a while," she told the bot